NickSchneiderIsTired/KitKat/README.md

 # KitKat
-The group work of KitKat - Gregor, Mammoun and Nick
+The group work of KitKat - Gregor, Maamoun and Nick